C4Q/AC-Android/cohort_5.4/unit_05/05_10_search_view.md

 # Lecture

-RecyclerViews are amazing.
-You can pass them a list of objects (with values), extract values from those objects, and display those values within itemviews.
-However,
+RecyclerViews truly are amazing.
+You can pass them a list of objects (with values), extract values from those objects, and display those values within recycled itemviews.
+However, previous implementations have forced us to display a fixed list - and if we ever updated the list, we'd have to call `notifyDataSetChanged()` to update the RecyclerView.
+This is still great!
+However, this is usually based on a change made in an external dataset (update from a Retrofit call, added new data), but not based on any user changes in realtime.
+What if we want to only show items in a list that matches a user's specific criteria, as they enter it?

 ## Exercises